SambaranRepo/Motion-Planning/README.md

 There are totally 11 scenes we test our motion planning algorithm.
 The 11 tests are implemented in **main.py** as functions `test_map0()`, `test_map1()`, ..., `test_map3c()`.

-We implement variations of the A* algorithm such as Agent Centered Search and Anytime Search for the search based motion planning, and Rapidly Exploring Random Tree(RRT) algorithm for the sampling based motion planning algorithm.
+We implement variations of the A* algorithm such as Agent Centered Search and Anytime Search for the search based motion planning, and Rapidly Exploring Random Tree(RRT), RRTConnect algorithms for the sampling based motion planning algorithm.

 ## Environment Setup